rebortg/vyos-documentation/docs/contributing/documentation.rst

 When referencing to VyOS Phabricator Tasks, there is a custom Sphinx Markup command called ``vytask`` which automatically renders to a proper Phabricator URL.
-This is heavily used in the :ref:`release-notes` section.
+This is heavily used in the release-notes section.

 .. code-block:: none